Best Double Stack 1911: Modernizing the 1911?

 Atlas Gunworks Artemis Review

 Atlas Gunworks is an if-you-know-you-know gun company.
 They aren’t a common household name, but they should be.
 Their guns are beautiful, extremely well-made, double-stack 1911 designs.
 They designed their guns for a variety of purposes, including carry, duty, and competition.
-Today’s pick, the Artemis, is a pure competition gun.
+Today’s pick, the Artemis, is a pure competition gun built for competitive shooters.
 It’s a double-stack M1911 designed to fit into the IPSC box and to provide extreme performance.

 What’s neat is the sight block system they’ve implemented into the Artemis.
-The sight block is just that, a block that holds the front sight in place.
-It’s separate from the reciprocating slide and remains motionless as the slides moves.
+It’s a block holding the front sight steady, separate from the reciprocating slide, which remains motionless as the slide moves.
 This does two things.
 First, it allows you to very easily track your front sight between shots.
 Second, it acts as a counterweight to recoil and makes life a little easier when shooting fast.
 The sight block makes it the same size as a government profile M1911.

-The Artemis is one of the smoothest shooting guns out there.
+The Artemis is simply the best competition gun, which gives you the smoothest shooting experience.
 It eats up recoil and handles like a dream.
 A good shooter will see a major difference between the Artemis and a standard production gun.
 I’m not even that good of a shooter, but I can feel and see the difference.
-The incredibly light and smooth trigger will certainly be noticed and appreciated.
+The incredibly light and crisp trigger will certainly be noticed and appreciated.

 Like every modern handgun, there is an RDS option to fit a red dot, which includes an RMR or SRO footprint.
 The gun also has a rail, although you can order a rail-free Artemis if you so choose.
 Additionally, the gun has adjustable sights if you are shooting iron sights.
 To finish it all off, we get a nice tac magwell for quick reloads.